stevewitman/bookmarks/BOOKMARKS.md

 ```
 ngOnInit() {
   this.bookmarks = this._bookmarksService.bookmarks;
 }
 ```

-Now look in the browser and in the console we can see an error telling use that there is still no provider for the BookmarksService.
-Lets add that provider in `app.module.ts`
+If you look in the browser, in the console we can see an error telling use that there is still no provider for the BookmarksService.
+Lets add that provider in `app.module.ts` by importing it and adding it to the providers array.

 ```
 import { BookmarksService } from './shared/bookmarks.service';